 Given the multiple batches of Gingerbread Sablé and Giant Chocolate Chip Sablé I have been baking over the past few months, a recipe which uses at least 2 egg yolks per batch, my freezer has been overflowing with little plastic bags filled with frozen eggwhites.
 And given that our freezer is no bigger than the ones you find in hotel mini bar fridges, the situation had reached a point where I couldn’t find room for a

+A simple and delicious bundt cake using sweetened chestnut cream.
 It has been a few months since I had the wonderful opportunity to meet and cook with Mimi Thorisson in her home in south-western France.
 I find myself frequently reminiscing about the recipes we cooked, what we chatted about while we were sitting at her vast dining table, and the recipe notes which I exchanged with the other ladies in the workshop.
-I think often of her impossibly beautiful children with their impeccable politeness, not
+I think often

+These Giant Chocolate Chip Sablé, or French shortbread cookies, are the perfect snack with a glass of milk.
 We recently returned from our annual family retreat to Grindelwald, a small but popular ski resort in the Swiss alps.
 We have been going there since our son was a mere 1 month old baby, so it was somewhat awakening to accept that, this year, he attended ski school for the first time.
-Not only did he exceed all of our expectations at being able to focus and participate willingly during his morning lessons, it
+Not only did he

 Christmas is often a time for indulgence, whether it be treating yourself or loved ones to a special gift (or three), or enjoying the festivities with an abundance of good food and maybe too much champagne.
 After feasting on Duck Confit Parmentier and multiple serves of our favourite Chestnut Cream Pavlova for Christmas lunch, my husband asked for a simple vegetable soup for dinner later that night.